AzureXX/the-kingdom/README.md

 - `npm run lint` - Run ESLint

 ### Development
-The game is highly configurable through the `CONFIG` object in `src/lib/game/config.ts`.
+The game is highly configurable through the modular configuration system in `src/lib/game/config/`.
 You can easily:
-- Add new resources with custom icons
+- Add new resources with custom icons in `config/resources.ts`
-- Create new buildings with different production chains
+- Create new buildings with different production chains and technology requirements in `config/buildings.ts`
+- Design new technologies with multiple prerequisites in `config/technologies.ts`
-- Design new prestige upgrades with custom effects
+- Create new prestige upgrades with custom effects in `config/prestige.ts`
+- Add new events with choices and effects in `config/events.ts`
-- Adjust game balance and scaling
+- Adjust game balance and scaling across all modules

 ## 🎨 Customization

 ### Adding New Resources
-1. Add resource key to `ResourceKey` type
+1. Add resource key to `ResourceKey` type in `config/resources.ts`
-2. Define resource in `CONFIG.resources`
+2. Define resource in `RESOURCES` object in `config/resources.ts`
 3. Add icon to SVG sprite in `SvgSprites.tsx`
 4. Update `GameState` type if needed

 ### Adding New Buildings
-1. Add building key to `BuildingKey` type
+1. Add building key to `BuildingKey` type in `config/buildings.ts`
-2. Define building in `CONFIG.buildings`
+2. Define building in `BUILDINGS` object in `config/buildings.ts`
+3. Add technology requirements (single or multiple)
+4. Add icon to SVG sprite
+5. Update `GameState` type

+### Adding New Technologies
+1. Add technology key to `TechnologyKey` type in `config/technologies.ts`
+2. Define technology in `TECHNOLOGIES` object in `config/technologies.ts`
+3. Set prerequisites (single or multiple technologies)
+4. Define buildings to unlock
-3. Add icon to SVG sprite
+5. Add icon to SVG sprite
-4. Update `GameState` type
+6. Update `GameState` type

 ### Adding New Upgrades
-1. Add upgrade key to `PrestigeUpgradeKey` type
+1. Add upgrade key to `PrestigeUpgradeKey` type in `config/prestige.ts`
-2. Define upgrade in `CONFIG.prestige.upgrades`
+2. Define upgrade in `PRESTIGE_CONFIG.upgrades` object in `config/prestige.ts`
 3. Implement effect function
 4. Add icon to SVG sprite

 ### Adding New Events
-1. Add event key to `EventKey` type
+1. Add event key to `EventKey` type in `config/events.ts`
-2. Define event in `CONFIG.events` with choices, intervals, and weights
+2. Define event in `EVENTS` object in `config/events.ts` with choices, intervals, and weights
 3. Add icon to SVG sprite
 4. Implement choice logic in `makeEventChoice` function if needed

 ## 📊 Game Balance

 The game is designed with exponential scaling and diminishing returns:
-- Building costs increase exponentially (1.15x - 1.25x per purchase)
+- Building costs increase exponentially (1.15x - 1.30x per purchase)
+- Technology research creates progression gates
+- Multiple technology requirements create strategic depth
 - Prestige upgrades have exponential cost curves
 - Resource production creates complex interdependencies
 - Prestige formula encourages strategic timing